CheckFirst Investor Guide

-Generally, Alberta securities laws will be engaged in respect of a crypto-asset if the crypto-asset is a security or derivative itself.
-However, securities law may apply to a trading platform even if the crypto-asset is not itself a security or derivative if the way it is traded creates a security or derivative.
-Securities law will also apply if the crypto-asset is the asset underling an investment pool or underlying a derivative.
+Generally, Alberta securities laws will be engaged in respect of a crypto asset if the crypto asset is a security or derivative itself.
+However, securities law may apply to a trading platform even if the crypto asset is not itself a security or derivative if the way it is traded creates a security or derivative.
+Securities law will also apply if the crypto asset is the asset underlying an investment pool or underlying a derivative.

 Considerations before investing in cryptocurrencies

-Lack of regulation or regulatory compliance: Offerings of crypto-assets to investors in Canada will often need to comply with securities laws for the sale of securities, e.g., a prospectus or prospectus exemption Similarly, the platforms that allow trading of crypto-assets often need to comply with securities laws, such as the requirement to be registered as a dealer and regulated as a marketplace.
-However, offerings may have occurred that were not made in compliance with securities laws and platforms may be operating without complying with the requirements applicable to them.
+Lack of regulation or regulatory compliance: Capital-raising efforts involving selling crypto assets to investors in Canada will often need to comply with securities laws for the sale of securities, e.g., a prospectus or prospectus exemption.
+Similarly, the platforms that allow trading of crypto assets often need to comply with securities laws, such as the requirement to be registered as a dealer and regulated as a marketplace.
+Some offerings may have occurred that were not made in compliance with securities laws and platforms may be operating without complying with the requirements applicable to them.
 Further, in some cases, platforms may not be subject to securities law.
 See CSA Staff Notice 21-327.